frank1010111/statistical_missteps/README.md

 2. Improperly de-transforming a log-transformed variable in a linear least square model without accounting for bias
 3. Mis-applying R<sup>2<sup>

-The examples are in Statistics pitfalls.ipynb.
+All of the examples are in Statistics pitfalls.ipynb.
+Exposition around the first mistake is available in the notebook "Applying algebra to regression.ipynb."

 Anyone can run these examples on Binder or Google Colab by clicking on the buttons above.

+The preprint is available at [EarthArXiV](https://eartharxiv.org/q7nw6/).